Zach Collaros: Personal life

 Collaros and his wife, Nicole, own a home in Aurora, Ontario.
 The couple were acquainted through former Hamilton Tiger-Cats player Andy Fantuz and his wife Amanda, and they were married in February 2019.

-He is of Greek Heritage, and is an avid and enthusiastic Greek dancer.
+He is of Greek heritage and is an enthusiastic practitioner of Greek dance.
 Collaros was a roommate of future NFL players Travis Kelce and Jason Kelce in college, and remains good friends with both brothers.